 How do I download free Lightroom presets?

-Members of Photography Tips For A Beginner can download free Lightroom presets.
+Members of My Best Lightroom Presets can download free Lightroom presets for a few weeks after each of them are released.
 If you aren’t a member you can either sign up to download the Lightroom presets for free, or purchase individual presets or preset packs.

 How do you install Lightroom presets?